onurtekinon/ONAT_NativeAI_VPN_Layer/README.md

 # ONAT Native AI VPN Layer

+🔗 Relationship Between VPN Layer and ONAT Core

+The ONAT Native AI VPN Layer is a standalone, public-facing module built on top of concepts originating from the ONAT Native AI Core.
+However, the Core (Native AI engine, ShinSeal identity layer, deterministic trust pipeline, execution logic) is NOT part of the open-source release and remains fully proprietary.
 A lightweight Flask-based orchestration portal for automated Cisco VPN configuration lifecycle management.

 ## Supported Operations